 Waste in the World

-people are suffering from undernourishment (that is the 12,5 % of the world population) and millions of people are dying from hunger and malnutrition every year.
+It is estimated that 1,3 billion tons of food which is equivalent to US $ 1 trillion is wasted globally per year in our world where 805 million people are suffering from undernourishment (that is the 11,3 % of the world population and 13,5 % of the developing countries population) and approximately 10 millions of people are dying from hunger and malnutrition every year.

-By only reducing one forth of the total waste in the world, the food requirement of the 870 million people, who are undernourished, could be met.
+By only reducing one forth of the total waste in the world, the food requirement of the 805 million people, who are undernourished, could be met.

 Annual waste of food is 95-115 kg per person in European and North American Countries, whereas this is 6-11 kg in Sub-Saharan Africa and Southern and Southern East Asia